 Two Bonnie and Clyde Guns - up 6.0% per annum

 The two guns were found on Bonnie and Clyde's bodies after the criminals were killed in an ambush in 1934.
-The grisly connection with their last moments ensured a host of bidders last year.
+The grisly connection with their last moments ensured a host of bidders in 2012.

 Apollo 17 space flown Robbins medals - up 9.8% per annum

 Space-flown items are the absolute pinnacle for space collectors - especially those pieces connected with the illustrious Moon missions.
 Just 80 mission-flown Apollo 17 Robbins medals exist - ensuring fierce competition when they appear on the market.